“Jean Claude, I am fed up! Our families have been in La Nouvelle-Orléans for generations.

 And in an expensive hotel dining room a few blocks away, a recently arrived American businessman from Massachusetts tells his wife,

 “I don’t understand these snobbish Creoles.
+Who do they think they are?
 We’ve done nothing to them, and yet, they’re dead set on preventing us from living in the French Quarter.
 Well honestly, that’s fine with me.
-I understand that a short distance upriver, a large plantation has been subdivided into building lots.
+I heard that not too far upriver, a large plantation is being subdivided into building lots.
 If we bought one of these sites, we could build a large comfortable home with a lovely garden for you and the children.”

-It’s not exactly Alien vs Predator, but in the early 1800’s, these tensions steered the development of New Orleans.
-The United States had just completed the Louisiana Purchase, and thanks to its position on the Mississippi River and Gulf of Mexico, New Orleans was booming.
-From all across the country, Americans were flocking to the city for their piece of the economic pie, and the Creole residents deeply resented these latecomers to the party.
-As punishment, they wouldn’t allow Americans to live in the French Quarter.
+President Thomas Jefferson and the United States had just scored big at the Napoleonic fire sale and had sewn up the Louisiana Purchase.
+And thanks to its position on the Mississippi River and Gulf of Mexico, New Orleans was booming.
+From all across the country, Americans were flocking to the river city for their piece of the economic pie, and the Creole residents deeply resented these latecomers to the party.
+As retribution, they wouldn’t allow Americans to live in the French Quarter.
 Out of this conflict, the Garden District was born.

 The Garden District